How to Hold a Broker’s Open House

 Because a Broker’s Open House usually happens right around when the property hits the market, some local associations plan a series of broker’s Open Houses on a single day in what’s called a “broker caravan” or “broker preview”.
 These are usually held on a set day of the week (Tuesday is a popular day) and it’s a great opportunity for agents to check out all the new properties hitting a specific market.

 Not only does it provide a great opportunity to showcase a property to other realtors who may have clients interested in the property, but it’s also a great networking opportunity.

 During the event, the listing agent will be available to answer questions, provide tours of the home, discuss specifics of the property and neighborhood, and more.
 Brokers Opens are commonly listed on the MLS and broker caravan schedules can usually be found online or in Facebook Groups.

 When should you hold a Broker’s Open House?

-A weekday afternoon is usually a good bet.
-Weekends are typically off the table because agents are most likely to be swamped showing homes to their own clients…and you may want to reserve the weekend for the public Open House.
+Weekends are typically not good for Brokers Opens: Why? because agents are most likely to be swamped showing homes to their own clients…and you may want to reserve the weekend for the public Open House.